lenghuang/jeopardy-capital-one/README.md

 # Jeopardy Capital One Challenge

 This is a search engine of Jeopardy questions (or answers...)!
 Input anything that you think may be remotely related to... to...
 I don't know, but to something, ranging from Cracker Barrel to Dancing in the Bible, you can find it.
-This search engine will take a potential category name, and search for matching categories with their questions and answers from the show Jeopardy.
+This search engine will take a potential category name, question, answer, or airdate, and search for matching categories with their questions and answers from the show Jeopardy.

 Deployed Website: https://lenghuang.github.io/jeopardy-capital-one/